Rhyd-Lewis/GCol/docs/performance/Performance.rst

 Performance Analysis
 ====================

-In this Chapter we analyze the behavior of the various node coloring algorithms in the ``gcol`` library.
+In this chapter we analyze the behavior of the various node coloring algorithms in the ``gcol`` library.
 Where appropriate, we also make comparisons to similar algorithms from the ``networkx`` library.